olivergregorius/sun2000_modbus/README.md

 | read           | 8.342          |
 | read_formatted | 8.342 kW       |

+Furthermore, a method `read_range` exists accepting the address of the register to start reading and either a quantity of registers or the address of the last register to be read.
+The result is returned as byte-string for further processing.

 ## Registers

 The following registers are provided by the Sun2000's Modbus interface and can be read accordingly.
 Documentation can be found